-A ruling will likely impact future dietary supplement lawsuits involving counterfeit claims.
-A judge awarded the makers of 5-Hour Energy — an over-the-counter drink you’ve probably seen at Walgreens or CVS — over $20 million dollars after third-party distributors took liberties with the brand’s messaging and labeling.
+Dietary supplement counterfeit claim news: A judge awarded 5-Hour Energy — an over-the-counter drink sold at Walgreens or CVS — over $20 million dollars after third-party distributors took liberties with the brand’s labeling.

 Anyone involved in the sale or marketing of supplements should take 3 minutes to read about this case.
-Why?
-It’s a reminder that hyper-aggressive sales tactics can decimate profits.
+It’s serves as a reminder that hyper-aggressive sales tactics can decimate profits.

 Dietary Supplement Law: Counterfeit Dispute

 5-Hour Energy usually reaches store shelves through re-sellers and third-party marketers.
 The lawsuit we’re about to discuss involved one such deal that went awry.

 In 2009, Living Essentials granted a small California business the exclusive distribution rights for Mexico.
 New packaging and labels tailored to Spanish-speaking consumers — plus discounted stock options — were all part of the deal.

 Well, according to Living Essentials, the pair initiated a scam that involved: